 This is the starting point of leadership.
 It is the level at which the leader has achieved the right to lead in an organisation without any difficulty.
 Anyone can be appointed to this position.
 For that reason, it tells you nothing about the person’s leadership qualities.

-At this level, the leader is not or barely able to influence others and he uses his job title to get things done.
+At this level, the leader is not or barely able to influence others and he or she uses his job title to get things done.
 John Maxwell argues that the expression, ‘it is lonely at the top’ is typical for this level of leadership; employees do not see the leader as someone they can trust.

 Let alone someone to discuss things with.
 Employees who report to a leader like that are generally unmotivated, prefer to avoid him or her and even consider changing jobs.

 This level is common in growing organisations.
 Departments are getting larger and that means an increased need for managers.
 Usually, one of the employees is given the newly awarded status of leader.
-Because he has little or no experience, it is only about his status and not about who he is or how he handles his employees.
+Because he or she has little or no experience, it is only about his status and not about who he or she is or how he handles his employees.

 Only when this new leader realises that there is more to leadership, will he be able to grow to the next level.
 This level is therefore a fine starting point to experience and learn the ropes of leadership.